 07885329737 / 07885 329737

-I work in a person-centred way, which means that my client's wishes and needs are always the important thing.
-Counselling allows you to recognise strengths and resources you may be unaware of and to see blind spots in your path which may have been hard to see.
+I am person-centred, which means that my client's wishes and needs are always the important thing.
+Counselling allows you to recognise strengths and resources you may be unaware of and to see opportunities and blind spots which may have been hard to see before.

 I am a registered member of BACP* and can help with a range of issues including, but not limited to: Anxiety, Depression and SAD (seasonal affective disorder), Anger management, PTSD, Hoarding disorder, decision-making, Family relationships, Obsessions and compulsive behaviour, Over-eating, Self-Esteem, Marital difficulties, Bereavement and loss.